-System performance becomes increasingly dominated by data path limitations between the core processor and the memory, which creates data handling limitations, particularly in AI applications.
-“This is what we refer to as the Memory Wall.
+System performance becomes increasingly dominated by data path limitations between the core processor and the memory.
+That creates data handling limitations, particularly in AI applications.
+“This is what we refer to as the memory wall.
 Memory peak bandwidth cannot keep up with processor peak throughput,” Van den hove said.

-"Traditional scaling clearly is hitting many of these walls, and we will have to develop technology solutions actually to tear down those walls in order to enable the continuation of Moore’s Law", Van den hove said.
+"Traditional scaling clearly is hitting many of these walls.
+We will have to develop technology solutions actually to tear down those walls in order to enable the continuation of Moore’s Law", Van den hove said.

-For this wall tear-down, a multitude of approaches are needed, including dimensional shrinking, the development of new switches/transistors, increased use of the third dimension, and a system level approach to design optimization.
+For this wall tear-down, a multitude of approaches are needed.
+Those include dimensional shrinking, the development of new switches/transistors, increased use of the third dimension, and a system-level approach to design optimization.

-“It’s clear that you can realize another very important step in cell size shrinking, but obviously at the expense of much more complex contacting schemes to contact the source and drain areas.
-But we believe that we have developed integration schemes that would enable such transistors by optimizing the epi processes, patterning processes, and leveraging very sophisticated deposition processes to enable the contacting structures,” said Van den hove.
+“It’s clear that you can realize another very important step in cell size shrinking.
+That's obviously at the expense of much more complex contacting schemes to contact the source and drain areas.
+But we believe that we have developed integration schemes that would enable such transistors by optimizing the epi processes and patterning processes.
+And by leveraging very sophisticated deposition processes to enable the contacting structures,” said Van den hove.

 Other innovations include reducing the thickness of the silicon channels to reduce channel length.
 This could be enabled through the use of new materials, replacing the silicon with 2D materials — atomically flat mono layers — such as tungsten or molybdenum sulfides or selenides.
 “We’ve recently demonstrated the first versions of devices fabricated using 300 millimeter equipment,” he said.

 Van den hove said a combination of continued dimensional scaling, new transistor architectures, new materials introduction, combined with innovative interconnect architectures (buried power rails) will be the secret to success.
-“We believe that we can propose a roadmap for the next eight to 10 generations — with an introductory pace of two to two-and-a-half year cadence — would bring us a roadmap for the next 20 years,” he said.
+“We believe that we can propose a roadmap for the next eight to ten generations — with an introductory pace of two to two-and-a-half year cadence.
+That would give us a roadmap for the next 20 years.”

 More about these topics: